kenmaready/CppND-Capstone-Blasteroids/README.md

   There are many other uses of for loops throughout the program, including in the Draw() method of the Polygon class, which loops through the _vertices vector for the Polygon in order to both construct the Polygon and store their current edges in the gamespace (for purposes of the collision check).

-  The Game implementation in game.cpp is organized into member functions and several support/helper fucntions used by Update() (e.g., to handle spawning ships, asteroids and shots, and to process asteroids which have been hit) in order to keep the Update() loop cleaner.
+  The Game implementation in `Game.cpp` is organized into member functions and several support/helper fucntions used by Update() (e.g., to handle spawning ships, asteroids and shots, and to process asteroids which have been hit) in order to keep the Update() loop cleaner.
 Each class, in turn, has its behavior organized into functions and helper functions supporting the main functions.

   **Rubric Requirement: Accepts User Input and Processes the Input**

   Tne Controller class handles user input to control the ship, fire shots, start new games and terminate the application.
-In building this, I switched to `SDL_GetKeyboardState` as the primary method of monitoring input as it allowed a little bit better handling multiple simultaneous key actions, particularly when one or more keys are being held down.
+In building this project, I decided to switch to `SDL_GetKeyboardState` as the primary method of monitoring input as it allowed a little bit better handling of multiple simultaneous key actions, particularly when one or more keys are being held down while others are being pressed and released.

 ### Object Oriented Programming